-Mindfulness is a mind-body practice which enables us to become more aware of ourselves, other people and our reactions to the world around us.
+Mind-body-awareness practice enables us to become more aware of ourselves, other people and our reactions to the world around us.
 It involves actively focusing our attention on our experiences with patience, gentleness and a sense of self-care, letting go of any tendency to be judgmental or self-critical.

-We tend to think that mindfulness is about meditation and attending retreats, but it is actually something that we can all practice and benefit from at any time, enabling us to bring a greater sense of calm, ease and clarity into our life.
+It is something that we can all practice and benefit from at any time, enabling us to bring a greater sense of calm, ease and clarity into our life.

 By learning to tune into our sensory experiences, we can give our body and mind a chance to reset.
 Our immune system can work more effectively.
 Inflammation can be reduced.
 Our breathing and digestion can improve and we can slow down and regain a sense of ease and wellbeing.